eye-wave/spotify-ai-blocklist/README.md

 Check if suspected account has any of the following:

-- releases before the year 2022
+- only has releases after the year 2022
 - unnatural robotic song lyrics and profile descriptions
 - ai artwork overuse